 Never assume that employees fully understand your company’s payroll procedures.
 Make it a point to ask and encourage employees to ask questions as well.

-Communication will help identify areas of misunderstanding such as improper time sheet submission or issues in the use of timecards.
-Inviting suggestions on improvement will encourage support from your staff after changes are implemented.
+Communication will help identify areas of misunderstanding, such as improper time sheet submission or issues in the use of timecards.
+Inviting suggestions for improvement will encourage support from your staff after changes are implemented.

 It might be tempting to dip into your payroll tax funds if your business is short on cash.
 However, borrowing from your tax fund would be a serious mistake that you should avoid at all costs.